This post may contain affiliate links. For more information, read my disclosure policy.

 Best Soft Red Velvet Cupcakes Recipe

 The perfect red velvet cupcake has several components.
 One of the things I love most about this recipe is that – surprise – there are no eggs.
-That’s right – a cake without eggs that’s tender, moist, and fluffy.
+That’s right – a cake without eggs with a tender crumb that’s moist, and fluffy.

 Overhead shot of all ingredients needed for red velvet cupcakes

-Unsweetened cocoa powder: Red velvet cake has the slightest bit of cocoa.
-Just two tablespoons give a little hint of cocoa taste.
-The acidity in the cocoa powder also helps the red color POP.
+• Unsweetened cocoa powder: Red velvet cake has the slightest bit of cocoa taste.
+The acidity in the natural cocoa powder also helps the red color POP.

-Red food coloring: To make the telltale red color of a red velvet cupcake, you need food coloring.
-I like to use a basic grocery store food coloring (not a gel food color).
+• Red food coloring: To make the telltale red color of a red velvet cupcake, you need food coloring.
+I like to use a basic liquid food coloring (not a gel food color).
 Buy a bottle, not just those little 4-packs.
-You need a full tablespoon to achieve the color.
+You need a full tbsp to achieve the color.

-Cream cheese frosting: The cupcakes are frosted with the best homemade cream cheese frosting made with butter, cream cheese, salt, powdered sugar, and vanilla.
+• Cream cheese frosting: The cupcakes are frosted with the best homemade cream cheese frosting made with butter, cream cheese, salt, confectioners’ sugar, and vanilla.

 How to make Red Velvet Cupcakes

-3. Whisk the buttermilk, oil, vinegar, and vanilla in a large liquid measuring cup.
+2. Whisk the buttermilk, oil, vinegar, and vanilla in a large liquid measuring cup.
 Pour the wet ingredients into the dry ingredients and whisk until combined.
+You can also use a stand mixer fitted with the paddle attachment.

-5. Divide the batter in a cupcake pan lined with cupcake liners.
+4. Divide the batter in a cupcake pan lined with paper liners.
 Fill each on 2/3 full with the cake batter.

-6. Bake the cupcakes at 350°F for 13 to 17 minutes or until a toothpick comes out clean.
+5. Bake the cupcakes at 350 degrees F until a toothpick comes out clean.
 Allow the cupcakes to cool completely before frosting them.

 Close up shot of a red velvet cupcake cut in half